vis-kid/octopress_drafts_previewer/source/_posts/2015-09-15-Neat-Bascis.markdown

 [codepen example](http://codepen.io/vis-kid/pen/BoKvER)

 Pretty messy huh?
 So what happened here?
 Because the 6th element in the first row is not the last element anymore, it also get’s a right gutter (margin) by default.
 Let me be very clear on this—to achieve a cleanly aligned layout, the last element in a container has it’s gutter removed by default.
-Because the width of all elements in the first row now exceed the **total-width** your number of **total-columns** can span per row your grid simply breaks.
+Because of the added gutter on the sixth element, the width of all elements in the first row now exceed the **total-width** your number of **total-columns** can span per row and your grid simply breaks.

 Nothing too tragic though and the fix is easy.
 Just find the element that needs that automatically added gutter to the right removed and apply the **omega** mixin there.
 Boom, that easy!